How I Met Tinnitus and How I Learned to Live With It!

 From there I was lucky to be the beneficiary of extraordinary care.
 I participated in a program where I would wear hearing devices in both ears that would emanate “white noise” that would distract from the loud-pitched noise and my brain would learn not to fear the tinnitus.
 I was told I would eventually not need the ear devices.
 Once wearing them, I couldn’t imagine not needing them!
 But, as I was told, after some time, the tinnitus noise did not frighten me as much, and eventually I was able to stop wearing them!

 In December of 2015, the tinnitus noise began to seem louder and I was having trouble sleeping.
 An old fear was emerging.
 During one night, I awoke and felt Joe holding my hand and looking at me.
 He said I seemed very restless and the next morning he suggested I call the Tinnitus Center.
 I came back to the Tinnitus Center in January of 2016 and after evaluation, I was told that the noise could come back louder.
 I knew once again that I was back in the right place!

-At my appointment I was reevaluated and met with Dr. Christina Shields.
-She verified that the tinnitus noise can come back and suggested new ear devices.
+At my appointment I was reevaluated by the hearing and balance team and a tinnitus noise can come back and suggested new ear devices.
 I was shown some different styles and measured for them.
 Once again, I was saved by the Tinnitus Center!
 All of my anxiety and fear that had erupted melted away.
 The Tinnitus Center at UMMC had once again come to my rescue!!